vonox7/monkey-sim/README.md

   - Work
   - Eat
   - Sleep
-  - Socialize (by going to a Club or visiting a friend)
+  - Socialize (by going to a club or visiting a friend)
-  - Pursuing hobbies (by going to a Park or Gym)
+  - Pursuing hobbies (by going to a park or gym)
   - Leisure time by watching TV at home
 - Actors need to do their needs based on external and internal factors:
   - Time of the day:
     - Each place has a different opening time (depends on the type of place)
     - Each workplace has different working hours.
-Some have even core hours where you need to work and hours where you can work
+Some have even core hours when employees _must_ work and hours when they _can_ work
-    - Lunch time is favoured by working actors between 12:00 and 14:00
+    - Lunchtime is favoured by working actors between 12:00 and 14:00
     - Sleep time during the night.
 You can watch actors turn off the light when they go to sleep at night.
   - Day of the week: Education and work are only available on weekdays
   - Age: Actors have 4 stages of life: Toddler, Child, Adult, Senior.